First-principles modelling of the magnetic structure of the lightest nuclear systems using effective field theory without pions: Results and analysis

 \end{widetext}

 \begin{widetext}

 \end{widetext} In addition, in Tab.~II~(b) we present the three contributions to the different $M_1$ observables for both the ER- and $Z$-parameterizations.

-This verifies that the \pilesseft calculations presented in this paper are purely perturbative, {\it i.e.,} consistently organizing the expansion in a perturbative manner, and built theoretically without including any higher-order terms.
+Our results verify that the \pilesseft calculations presented in this paper are purely perturbative \cblack{in the ERE expantion}\footnote{Here, since we are focusing on the ERE order-by-order expansion of the matrix element, we took the full Coulomb descriptions of $^3$He.
+It should be noted that in another work that focused on weak interaction \cite{de2019tritium}, we examined the effects of Coulomb interaction on the weak matrix element and showed thing at it is significantly lower in comparison to that originates from the ERE.}, \cblack {\it i.e.,} consistently organizing the expansion in a perturbative manner, and built theoretically without including any higher-order terms.
 Moreover, an order-by-order renormalization was obtained, as shown numerically, by the cutoff invariance (see Fig.~\ref{fig_L1_L2}) with a small expansion parameter of about $0.05-0.2$.
-In chiral effective field theory ($\chi$EFT), as well as in \pilesseft configuration space schemes~\cite{2016PhLB..755..253K, Kirscher:2017fqc}, a cutoff variation is frequently used to obtain an uncertainty estimate.
+In chiral effective field theory ($\chi$EFT), as well as in \pilesseft configuration space schemes~\cite{2016PhLB..755..253K, Kirscher:2017fqc}, a cutoff variation is frequently used to obtain an uncertainty estimate \cblack{ which is a perfectly valid procedure in a renormalizable theory}.
 Here we show that the main advantage of using the current formalism of \pilesseft is the cutoff invariance, which even for $A=3$ calculations is obtained at a natural scale \footnote{Cutoff dependence for low cutoff is expected since the cutoff functions inflicted on matrix element and wave functions cannot be made fully consistent.}.
 This cutoff independence not only removes questions regarding residual cutoff dependencies that might contribute to the total uncertainty~\cite{Kirscher:2017fqc, 2016PhLB..755..253K}, but also allows giving physical meaning to the size of the NLO contribution.